 Jump to:Page Content

 The mission of the Education Policy Program is to capitalize on major ideas and best principles from both business and government, and to enhance education innovations and performance in the United States.
-Three activities are described below: The First Generation Forum, the Forum for Excellence in Higher Education, and the Young Faculty Leaders' Forum.
+Two activities are described below: The First Generation Forum and the Harvard Higher Education Forum.

 What is the Forum?

 The First Generation Forum engages highly selective campuses in a search for sustained ways to help first generation students on each campus to succeed.
 By working in a friendly collaboration, campuses that might not normally share ideas about how to best help students in any subgroup (such as First Gen students) to succeed can learn from one another’s constructive findings.
 By agreeing to use a small group of “shared” questions across campuses, universities can learn both from their own students’ experiences and also from students at other universities.
 A critical feature of this collaboration is vigorous interaction among Forum members.
 Harvard will host this effort, and Professor Richard J. Light will serve as first Chair.

 How large is the target population?